 Simply registering is not a guarantee of being assigned games.
 It is the responsibility of the official to contact the schedulers when they receive their certification and crest.
 Assignment of games is not necessarily done by equality and may be based on availability, skill level, or other factors.
 Availability of games may fluctuate based on seasonal demand and other requirements established by the individually owned hockey rinks.

 The USA Hockey season runs from August to August.
 You must renew your registration every season to remain current and eligible to officiate.
 You can advance one level each season, so if you complete your first year as a Level 1 you can apply at Level 1 or Level 2 the following season.
-There is a four month grace period for renewal, so although the season runs from August 1 to August 1, you have until November 30th each year to complete your renewal.
+There is a six month grace period for renewal, so although the season runs from June 1 to June 1, you have until November 30th each year to complete your renewal.
 If you do not complete all requirements for renewal, you will be ineligible to officiate on December 1.
 The requirements for renewal at the higher levels are more stringent.
-At Level 2 and 3 the open book test has 100 questions and you will be required to pass a closed book test at the seminar.
-Level 4’s must pass open book, closed book and on-ice skating tests.
+At Level 2,3,and 4 the open book test has 100 questions.
 However, as you progress you will be allowed to attend advanced training camps and may possibly be selected to work national championship, collegiate or Olympic games.
 Many professional officials began their career with USA Hockey.